Gabriel Bernard Guelle

 Camélia Ezzaounin is a graduate of the École nationale supérieure d'architecture de Normandie in 2018.
 During her studies in architecture, particularly during the implementation of her final year project, she was able to identify a particular interest in the Moroccan vernacular, especially that of Marrakech.
 In this context, her internship experience with an architecture and urban planning agency based in Marrakech allowed her to establish a first relationship in situ with the context of the Moroccan medina and the different historical layers that constitute it.

-Thesis director: Arnaud François
+Thesis supervisor: Arnaud François

-Thesis co-supervisor: Laurent Salomon
+Co-supervisor: Laurent Salomon

-Date of 1st thesis registration: 2021
+Date of first thesis registration: 2021

 The aim of this thesis is to analyse the typo-morphology of the medina, a vernacular Moroccan fabric dominated by dwellings, in order to identify the possibilities of its adaptation to contemporary environmental, urban and architectural issues.
 This study combines scientific research and architectural projects around a corpus combining different architectural and urban achievements that have commonly contributed to the highlighting of the constructive, architectural and landscape culture of Morocco.
 The reflection aims in particular to develop an analysis of the structure of the patio of the traditional garden house and to question new relationships linking architecture to the configuration of the courtyard and garden.
 The practice of the project at the base of this doctorate comes to support the theoretical and experimental action, and aims to constitute a space of concretization of the architectural language within which the landscape fabric structures the urban space.